tom-doerr/prismix/notes.md

   - Factorial test failures due to improperly wrapped code.

 ### Ruff Output
 - **Error**: File not found in the specified paths.
-Ensure the paths are correct.
+Ensure the paths are correct and the files exist.

 ### Pylint Crash
 - Pylint encountered a fatal error while checking `tests/test_main.py`.
 Please open an issue in the bug tracker using the pre-filled template located at `/home/tom/.cache/pylint/pylint-crash-2024-12-17-01-31-52.txt`.